 After climbing Denali, TA set a goal of climbing Mount Everest and the rest of the “Seven Summits,” the highest peaks on each of the seven continents.
 TA made her third attempt on Mount Everest during the spring climbing season of 2016 where TA reached 7300 meters and thus, for now, has completed six and four/fifths of the Seven Summits.

 TA loves to share expeditions with schools and the community in engaging ways.
-COVID-19 has kept TA close to home for the past year getting to know the Avalon Peninsula even better.
+COVID-19 has kept TA closer to home for the past two years getting to know the Avalon Peninsula even better.
 During the summer of 2019, TA completed her sixth paddling expedition in Labrador.
 This expedition was called the River with Two Names.

 In April 2019, TA completed another section of the Great Himalayan Trail in Nepal–an expedition called Pretty Big Walk.
 For 90 days in 2018, TA paddled 3080 km between Jasper, Alberta and Tuktoyaktuk, Northwest Territories on an expedition entitled Paddling North.
 In 2016, TA paddled 200 kilometres along the northern Nunatsiavut Labrador coastline and met her first polar bear on the Paddle 2 Peaks expedition.
 In 2015, TA climbed nine volcanoes and El Salvador’s Highest Peak during Volcanopalooza and paddled 210 kilometres from Lake Shipiskan to the sea along the Kanairiktok River in Labrador.
 TA completed a Great Big Walk crossing 750 km of the Himalayan mountain range in Nepal during the spring of 2014.